 Dignity and democracy in Sweden

-In 2011, the Swedish Government launched a new strategy to guide its disability policy for the period leading up to 2016.
-The aim is to give people with disabilities a greater chance of participating in society on the same terms as others.
+The aim of the Swedish Government’s disability policy is to give people with disabilities a greater chance of participating in society on the same terms as others.
 Ten priority areas have been identified, three of which are given special attention: the justice system, transportation and IT.

 The justice system